Tom-The-Geek/statspage/README.md

 ### Fetching the stats
 1. To download the commit stats for the organisation, run `yarn run fetch-stats`.
 This will use the GitHub API to generate `stats.json`, containing the commit stats for all repositories
-2. To then download all the remaining data and combine them, run `yarn run run start`.
+2. To then download all the remaining data and combine them, run `yarn run start`.
 This will use `stats.json` and the GitHub API to generate `contributors.json`, containing the file information read to render into page
 3. To build the final two pages, run `yarn run generate`
 4. This will create the two final HTML files, `stats-sorted.html` and `stats-unsorted.html`